sunaku/vim-unbundle/README.markdown

 unbundle.vim - Activates [bundles] found in Vim's runtimepath
 =============================================================

-Ubundle is a 4-line alternative to [Pathogen]'s bundle registration logic, plus a 5-line alternative to [Pathogen]'s bundle helptags generation logic, and a 2-line convenience for activation of ftplugins inside your [bundles].
+Ubundle is a short alternative to [Pathogen]'s bundle isolation, registration, and helptag facilities.
+It also features **ftbundles**: Vim filetype specific bundles that are automatically loaded on demand for improved Vim performance.

 ------------------------------------------------------------------------------
 Background